Money laundering supervision for trusts or company service providers

 Find out if you’re a trust or company service provider who needs to register with HM Revenue and Customs (HMRC) under Money Laundering Regulations.

 Who should register

-You’ll have to register with HM Revenue & Customs (HMRC) under the Money Laundering Regulations if your business is a Trust or Company Service Provider, unless you’re already supervised by another body.
+You’ll have to register with HMRC under the Money Laundering Regulations if your business is a trust or company service provider, unless you’re already supervised by another body.

-A Trust or Company Service Provider is any firm or sole practitioner whose business is to:
+Under the Money Laundering Regulations a trust or company service provider is any company or sole practitioner whose business is to: